Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

   * Software emulation is used to identify syntax issues and verify the behavior of application.
   * Hardware emulation is used to get performance estimates for the accelerated application.

-1. Make sure current directory is `design`.
-Run below commands in the terminal window.
+1. Run below commands in the terminal window.
     ```bash
     make run TARGET=sw_emu
     ```